kerwinliao/kerwinliao.github.io/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+### Curriculum Vitae

+For more details about my past experience, you can see my up-to-date [Curriculum Citae](/kerwinliao_cv.pdf).
+You can also check my [LinkedIn homepage](https://www.linkedin.com/in/kerwinlau/).

-### Jekyll Themes
+### My Idol

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kerwinliao/kerwinliao.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+### My Hobbies

+Various hobbies are within my reach.

+The most advanced skill is cooking.
+You can name any dishes that in a recipe and I can cook it to feast your stomach on amazing flavor.

+### Contact Me

+You can [email](mailto:xiangliao@link.cuhk.edu.cn) me if necessary.